-As described in Verizon's opening testimony, the Transaction will enable TracFone to compete more effectively for LifeLine customers.177 Despite her contention that competition for LifeLine customers is irrelevant, Ms. Mailloux makes a number of statements that demonstrate just the opposite.
-For example, Ms. Mailloux expresses concern that TracFone's LifeLine offerings may be negatively impacted by the Transaction because TracFone LifeLine subscribers will be "lock[ed] up" on Verizon's network, depriving TracFone of the ability to "use its bargaining power to shop around for more favorable network access terms and conditions" from different MNOs.178 While her worry is unfounded-TracFone could not possibly "bargain" for a better wholesale deal than it will achieve through owner's economics-the premise of Ms. Mailloux's argument is that LifeLine customers are affected by the terms of wholesale access.
+bargaining power to shop around for more favorable network access terms and conditions" from different MNOs.
+While her worry is unfounded-TracFone could not possibly "bargain" for a better wholesale deal than it will achieve through owner's economics-the premise of Ms. Mailloux's argument is that LifeLine customers are affected by the terms of wholesale access.
 It follows that, as TracFone's network cost improves as a result of the Transaction, TracFone will be better able to serve LifeLine customers.
-Ms. Mailloux also worries that the Transaction "will give TracFone a significant advantage over its current MVNO rivals, and potentially weaken these other MVNO LifeLine service providers."179 Setting aside the internal inconsistency of Ms. Mailloux asking TracFone to compete "aggressively" for LifeLine customers but not be too competitive, this testimony acknowledges that there is competition for LifeLine customers, and the Transaction stands to make TracFone more competitive-to the benefit of LifeLine customers.
+Ms. Mailloux also worries that the Transaction "will give TracFone a significant advantage over its current MVNO rivals, and potentially weaken these other MVNO LifeLine service providers."
+Setting aside the internal inconsistency of Ms. Mailloux asking TracFone to compete "aggressively" for LifeLine customers but not be too competitive, this testimony acknowledges that there is competition for LifeLine customers, and the Transaction stands to make TracFone more competitive-to the benefit of LifeLine customers.
 A standalone TracFone will face increasing challenges to its ability to continue providing LifeLine service without requiring co-pays, particularly as it competes with T-Mobile's Assurance brand.
-With regard to LifeLine service, as with prepaid service generally, a standalone TracFone, 177 Id. at 37.
+With regard to LifeLine service, as with prepaid service generally, a standalone TracFone, with a higher cost structure and thinner margins, will be challenged as Minimum Service Standards ("MSSs") for the California LifeLine and federal Lifeline programs increase data requirements over time without commensurate increases in subsidies.
+These challenges are summarized by Mr. Diaz Corona in his rebuttal testimony, which notes that, if &lt;sup>178 Mailloux Testimony at 14:1-5.

-179 Id. at 21:5:7.
+&lt;sup>179 Id. at 21:5:7.
 This statement is also in direct contradiction to Ms. Mailloux's concern that the Transaction will "weaken[] TracFone, one of the strongest LifeLine competitors in California today."
-Id. at 3:6-7. with a higher cost structure and thinner margins, will be challenged as Minimum Service Standards ("MSSs") for the California LifeLine and federal Lifeline programs increase data requirements over time without commensurate increases in subsidies.180 These challenges are summarized by Mr. Diaz Corona in his rebuttal testimony, which notes that, if MSSs increase further, "TracFone may be left with no choice but to charge co-payments," and, "[b]eyond that, TracFone likely would need to consider withdrawing from the programs entirely."181 Even if MSSs do not increase, the owner's economics that TracFone will enjoy following the close of the Transaction will put its ability to offer LifeLine service on surer footing.
-While Ms. Mailloux and Mr. Ahlstedt express concern that Verizon is not sufficiently committed to continuing LifeLine service,182 a more salient question is whether TracFone is more able to continue economically serving LifeLine customers as a standalone company over time, without addressing the structural challenges it faces.
-Relying on the testimony of Dr. Selwyn, Mr. Ahlstedt claims that Verizon, as a "profit seeking business . . . has an incentive to discontinue offering LifeLine."183 However, this principle applies equally to TracFone, which also is a profit-seeking business (as is every other provider of LifeLine service), and the higher cost structure of TracFone as an MVNO makes it more likely that providing LifeLine service would be less profitable for a standalone TracFone than for a Verizon-backed TracFone following the Transaction.184 Moreover, while Mr. Ahlstedt asserts that Verizon could cease providing LifeLine 180 See Diaz Corona Opening Testimony at 18.
+Id. at 3:6-7. &lt;sup>180 See Diaz Corona Opening Testimony at 18.

-182 See, e.g., Mailloux Testimony at 3:7-11, 13:5-13; Ahlstedt Testimony at 14:11-14.
+MSSs increase further, "TracFone may be left with no choice but to charge co-payments," and, "[b]eyond that, TracFone likely would need to consider withdrawing from the programs entirely."
+Even if MSSs do not increase, the owner's economics that TracFone will enjoy following the close of the Transaction will put its ability to offer LifeLine service on surer footing.
+While Ms. Mailloux and Mr. Ahlstedt express concern that Verizon is not sufficiently committed to continuing LifeLine service, a more salient question is whether TracFone is more able to continue economically serving LifeLine customers as a standalone company over time, without addressing the structural challenges it faces.
+Relying on the testimony of Dr. Selwyn, Mr. Ahlstedt claims that Verizon, as a "profit seeking business . . . has an incentive to discontinue offering LifeLine."
+However, this principle applies equally to TracFone, which also is a profit-seeking business (as is every other provider of LifeLine service), and the higher cost structure of TracFone as an MVNO makes it more likely that providing LifeLine service would be less profitable for a standalone TracFone than for a Verizon-backed TracFone following the Transaction.
+Moreover, while Mr. Ahlstedt asserts that Verizon could cease providing LifeLine service, so too could TracFone.
+Verizon's strongly stated commitment to &lt;sup>181 See Diaz Corona Rebuttal Testimony at 22.

-183 See Ahlstedt Testimony at 14:18-19.
+&lt;sup>182 See, e.g., Mailloux Testimony at 3:7-11, 13:5-13; Ahlstedt Testimony at 14:11-14. &lt;sup>183 See Ahlstedt Testimony at 14:18-19.